 Walmart creates a basic framework for listing your products, but if you want to generate more sales, it’s best to go above and beyond the basics.

-Here are a few tips to keep in mind when developing your listings and climbing your way to the top of the Walmart search results.
+Here are a few SEO tips to keep in mind when developing your listings and climbing your way to the top of the Walmart search results.

 - Go beyond the minimal requirements and shape up your listings with a variety of highly relevant keywords and other helpful specs (while avoiding fluff at all costs).
 Your listing should first help people find your product, then sell them on buying that product

-- Walmart uses the Walmart Optimization Triangle to determine your listing quality score, which judges three factors of your listing: the quality of your content description, your offer, and the customer experience
+- Walmart uses the Walmart Optimization Triangle to determine your listing quality score, which judges three factors of your listing: the quality of your product description, the competitiveness of your offer, and the customer experience